Types of visits

 Requests should be made using a D7a form either by following link below or by contacting the Helpdesk by letter or e-mail firstname.lastname@example.org

-At present, we are unable to accept requests from patients for examination by one of our DRS clinicians, for any reason.
+At present, we are unable to accept requests from patients for examination by one of our Dental Services clinicians, for any reason.
 If you are experiencing problems with your dentist about treatment that you have received you can make a complaint to the dentist who provided your treatment or to NHS England, or local health board in Wales.

 For more information on how to make a complaint about NHS dental treatment in England follow this link: NHS complaints process .